TeamADAPT/ADAPTbaby/BABES_ADAPTbaby_Progress.md

 ## Challenges and Considerations

-- Ensuring smooth integration and consistent performance across multiple LLM models
+- Ensuring smooth integration and consistent performance across multiple LLM models, including GitHub Models
 - Maintaining code quality and documentation as the project grows
 - Balancing between user-friendly interface and advanced functionality
 - Ensuring cross-browser compatibility for all features
 - Optimizing performance for larger datasets and complex queries
-- Managing and securing multiple API keys and endpoints
+- Managing and securing multiple API keys and endpoints, including those for GitHub Models

 ## Ideas for Future Development